 Bellevue is a larger medium-sized city located in the state of Nebraska.
 With a population of 55,510 people and 19 constituent neighborhoods, Bellevue is the third largest community in Nebraska.

-Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bellevue is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bellevue who work in office and administrative support (17.45%), sales jobs (9.18%), and management occupations (8.55%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Bellevue is somewhat higher than in the average US city of 21.84%: 28.11% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Bellevue is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.11% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Bellevue in 2010 was $26,875, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $107,500 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.